tsucres/BluePil.js/README.md

 # TODO

-- Native support for different kind of transitions
+- Proper example for custom animations
+- Support for `srcset`.
+(Also make it work along with retina.js?)

 # LICENCE